Why you'll love this recipe:

-Yes, if you do not want to make this cowboy soup stovetop you can brown the meat on the stove and add to the crockpot, add all remaining ingredients and cook on low for 6-8 hours.
-If you lose some liquid add additional beef broth.
-You can also do the same steps and put this soup in the instant pot for 15 minutes.
+Yes!
+If you want dinner ready when you get home, the crock pot is the way to go.
+Brown the meat and add to the crockpot.
+Then, add all remaining ingredients.
+Cook on low for 6-8 hours.
+If you lose some liquid, add additional beef broth.
+For the instant pot, do the same steps and cook for 15 minutes.
 However, you can brown the meat directly in the base of the instant pot on sauté vs. stovetop.

 Ingredients and Substitutes: